Banann23/BluCube-Rush/README.md

 ## 📌 Notes

 This project is not polished — it's simply a snapshot of my early learning phase in JavaScript.
-Added here to show progression in my coding journey.
+Added here to show progression in my coding journey. <br>
 ⚠️ Note: The game was designed on Full HD screen (1920x1080).
 On larger resolutions, some graphics or layout elements may not display perfectly.